The Basic Law of West Who - Our Constitution

-No more than 50 Congress members shall be elected to a two year term of office.
+No more than 50 Senator members shall be elected to a three year term of office.
+If there are less than 50 Senators serving in the West Who Senate, the President may appoint citizens to fill the vacancies.

 Five Supreme Court Justices shall be appointed by the President and confirmed by a national vote of the citizens of West Who.
-One of the five is appointed by the President to be the Chief Justice.
+One of the five is appointed by the President as the Chief Justice of the Supreme Court.

-Elected offices also include the governors of the various proviences of West Who and the Mayor of Whoville, our capital city.
+Elected offices include the governors of the six regions that West Who citizens live: North America, South America, Europe, Africa, Asia and Oceania and the Mayor of Whoville, the capital city.

 The President may appoint citizens to the above positions temporarily, but those individuals must be confirmed by a national vote.

-The Minister of Immigration approves and grants citizenship to those people wishing to become part of West Who.
-The Department of Citizen Affairs is required to keep copies of all citizenship papers.
+The Minister of Citizen Affairs approves and grants citizenship to those people wishing to become a citizen of the Republic of West Who.
+The Ministry of Citizen Affairs is required to keep records of all people who become citizens.
+Children born of a West Who parent automatically become West Who citizens.
+Births should be registered with the Ministry of Citizen Affairs at firstname.lastname@example.org

 The Ministry of Education's role is to raise the overall level of educational achievement of West Who citizens.
 It is not an education provider.
 That role is met by individual parents in the country.
 The ministry has several functions, such as, advising the government on educational policy, providing information to citizens about educational practices, providing learning resources, administering government education codes and providing limited funding for educational needs.